cado-security/product-help/docs/cado/deploy/gcp/gcp-quickstart-deployment-guide.md

 ### Instructions

-1. Add the necessary permissions to the Cado role
+1. Add the necessary permissions to the / Forensic Acquisition and Investigation role

 ```json
 // GCP Project Access